 I'm Colombian.
 I might be biased, but I prefer to say I am not.
 Medellin is as safe as any other big city in the world.
 As many people have said in here, just be cautious with your belongings when you walk on the streets, try to keep your self inside the tourist areas, unless you want to explore the outside exciting areas, but of course as long as you are with a local person with whom you have already investigated how risky it is to go to these places.
 There are for sure many other wonderful sites not known by foreigners that are so much worth it to give it a try, and I strongly recommend you to let your self be amazed by these uncommon places.
 Just be cautious and open-minded!.

 Please never ever try any drugs there.
 Colombia has gone through very tough times trying to get rid off of it, therefore, keep yourself out of these bad things first... not to support the bad businesses and second, because you take so many risks by doing this there.
 You never know who might want to take advantage of you as a drugged person not capable of controlling herself.
 So please NO DRUGS.

 Lastly, Colombia is like a virgin in terms of tourism, each day more and more places are newly being opened and exploited(in good terms) for green and/or ecotourism, let your self be amazed by these new discoveries.
 People there know that foreigners have more acquisition capabilities than locals, so, expect to be charged a bit more than normal, unless beforehand you always ask a local friend for prices... mainly if you travel to the north coast areas of the country.
 BUT in general, Colombians will be happy always to have you there and show you the good face of our culture! :).

-BTW... it is ColOmbia not ColUmbia. about 2 years agoAnswered by Carlos via WorldNomads.com
+BTW... it is ColOmbia not ColUmbia. over 2 years agoAnswered by Carlos via WorldNomads.com